-Through the years there is kind of a running discussion about how to preach and when you preach, what you should say and how you should say it.
-And I'm outside the box of kind of most contemporary discussions about preaching and I often have to sort of defend myself.
+Through the years, there’s kind of a running discussion about how to preach, and when you preach, what you should say and how you should say it.
+And I'm outside the box of kind of most contemporary discussions about preaching, and I often have to sort of defend myself.

-So now you know.
-You've been experiencing this.
-You had no idea what you were experiencing, right?
-(Applause) Okay.
+So, now you know.
+You've been experience this; you had no idea what you were experiencing.
+Right?
+Okay.

 This article is also available and sold as a booklet.